Samarth-twid/Notes_App/README.md

 ## Notes App

 -   This is an application that lets user create, read, edit and delete notes with title and content.
+-   The title cannot be longer than 127 characters and for the content the limit is set to 1023 characters.

+## Features included are

+-   Create Note
+-   Display all Notes
+-   Read a Particular Note
+-   Update a Note

 ## Pre-requisites